-Hailing from New Zealand, Otis Everyday Oat Milk (S$7) is precisely what it says it is, but made with oats that are sown in New Zealand instead.
+Hailing from New Zealand, Otis Everyday Oat Milk (S$6.70) is precisely what it says it is, but made with oats that are sown in New Zealand instead.
 Apparently, New Zealand’s rich soil, abundant rainfall, and the right amount of sun produces the world’s best oats.
 I know, what a cute little factoid for you.
 From the moment the seed is drilled into the ground to when it’s harvested, milled and made into oat milk, it never touches a human hand.
 According to their website, at least.
-Hoho, aren’t we in for a treat?

 Otis Oat Milk is markedly different from the first two titans in the market.
 On its own, Otis Oat Milk has the most distinct taste that wouldn’t be hard to pick out of a line-up.
 I reckon that if you enjoy drinking milk, Otis Oat Milk would be the best choice.